-Continuous integration in Visual Studio Team Services using Azure Resource Group deployment projects
+Continuous integration in Azure DevOps Services using Azure Resource Group deployment projects

-To deploy an Azure template, you need to perform tasks to go through the various stages: Build, Test, Copy to Azure (also called "Staging"), and Deploy Template.
-There are two different ways to deploy templates Visual Studio Team Services (VS Team Services).
+To deploy an Azure template, you perform tasks in various stages: Build, Test, Copy to Azure (also called "Staging"), and Deploy Template.
+There are two different ways to deploy templates to Azure DevOps Services.
 Both methods provide the same results, so choose the one that best fits your workflow.

-- Add a single step to your build definition that runs the PowerShell script that’s included in the Azure Resource Group deployment project (Deploy-AzureResourceGroup.ps1).
+- Add a single step to your build pipeline that runs the PowerShell script that’s included in the Azure Resource Group deployment project (Deploy-AzureResourceGroup.ps1).
 The script copies artifacts and then deploys the template.

-- Add multiple VS Team Services build steps, each one performing a stage task.
+- Add multiple Azure DevOps Services build steps, each one performing a stage task.

 This article demonstrates both options.
-The first option has the advantage of using the same script used by developers in Visual Studio providing consistency throughout the lifecycle.
-The second option offers a convenient alternative to the built in script.
-Both procedures assume you already have a Visual Studio deployment project checked into VS Team Services.
+The first option has the advantage of using the same script used by developers in Visual Studio and providing consistency throughout the lifecycle.
+The second option offers a convenient alternative to the built-in script.
+Both procedures assume you already have a Visual Studio deployment project checked into Azure DevOps Services.

 Copy artifacts to Azure

-Regardless of the scenario, if you have any artifacts that are needed for template deployment, you need to give Azure Resource Manager access to them.
+Regardless of the scenario, if you have any artifacts that are needed for template deployment, you must give Azure Resource Manager access to them.
 These artifacts can include files such as:

 - Nested templates